mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 ![Load-test performance results using the Polyglot controller][PolyglotScenarioLoadTest]

 The pattern of the throughput is similar to that of the earlier graph, but the volume of requests supported when the performance levels out is approximately 500 requests per second higher.
 The response time is also marginally lower.
 However, these statistics do not tell the full story.
-Examining the utilization of the business database by using the Azure Management Portal reveals that DTU utilization now peaks at 67.85%:
+Examining the utilization of the business database by using the Azure Management Portal reveals that DTU utilization now peaks at 75.46%:

 ![The database monitor in the Azure Management Portal showing resource utilization of the database in the polyglot scenarion][PolyglotDatabaseUtilization]

-Similarly, the DTU utilization of the log database only reaches 66.7%:
+Similarly, the maximum DTU utilization of the log database only reaches 70.52%:

 ![The database monitor in the Azure Management Portal showing resource utilization of the log database in the polyglot scenarion][LogDatabaseUtilization]